bregman-arie/devops-exercises/README.md

-# DevOps Interview Questions
+# DevOps Questions & Exercises

-:information_source: &nbsp;This repository contains questions on various DevOps and SRE related topics
+:information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE :)

-:bar_chart: &nbsp;There are currently **804** questions
+:bar_chart: &nbsp;There are currently **819** questions

-:warning: &nbsp;The purpose of this repo is to help you test your knowledge and prepare for interviews.
-It doesn't represents a DevOps interview.
+:warning: &nbsp;These are not interview questions and most of them shouldn't be used as interview questions.
 Please read [Q&A](common-qa.md) for more details

-:thought_balloon: &nbsp;If you wonder how to prepare to your DevOps Interview, we added a couple of suggestions [here](prepare_for_interview.md)
+:thought_balloon: &nbsp;If you wonder "How to prepare for a DevOps interview?", you might want to read some of my suggestions [here](prepare_for_interview.md)

-:pencil: &nbsp;You can add more questions & answers by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)
+:pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)

-:cn: &nbsp;You can find a [中文](README-zh_CN.md) Chinese translation right [here](README-zh_CN.md)

 ****